 Once all the individual sessions have been completed, participants move onto group work.
-In small groups, these activities look at trauma and responses, and how the participants can change their responses to get more positive results.
+In small groups, these activities look at trauma and responses, and how the participants can change their responses to

 Upon completion of the group sessions, participants can become Peer Mentors and provide initial support to other prisoners on the wing outside of the Dignifi sessions.
 This has led to increased prisoner self-referrals to CFO3.